Merzasphor/MWSE/docs/source/types/niColorData.md

 ### `keyType`

 The type of the keys.
+Maps to values in [`ni.animationKeyType`](https://mwse.github.io/MWSE/references/ni/animation-key-types/) table.

 **Returns**: